 Recipe and photos updated, first published 2007.

 If using yogurt, omit the lemon juice.
 You may also want to add a little honey to balance the tartness of the yogurt.

 - 1 cup red seedless grapes, sliced in half (or 1/4 cup of raisins)

 - 1 cup celery, thinly sliced

 - 1 cup chopped, slightly toasted walnuts

-In a medium sized bowl, whisk together the mayonnaise (or yogurt) and the lemon juice.
-Add 1/2 teaspoon of salt, 1/4 teaspoon of fresh ground pepper.
-Mix in the apple, celery, grapes, and walnuts.
+In a medium sized bowl, whisk together the mayonnaise (or yogurt), lemon juice, salt and pepper.
+Stir in the apple, celery, grapes, and walnuts.
 Serve on a bed of fresh lettuce.